-The initial A34 Sprint measures delivered between 2020 and 2022 included carriageway widening to provide new bus lanes, parking and loading restrictions to improve journey speeds, and bus lane enforcement cameras.
-The original FBC approved in December 2019 forecast that 4,300m of new bus lanes would be delivered.
-However, because of cost increases the project was only able to deliver 3,300m of bus lane within Birmingham with the funding available.
+The initial A45 Sprint measures delivered between 2020 and 2022 included carriageway widening to provide new bus lanes, parking and loading restrictions to improve journey speeds, and bus lane enforcement cameras.

+The original FBC approved in March 2020 forecast that 9,750m of new bus lanes would be delivered.
+However, Phase 1 was only able to deliver 7,050m of bus lane within Birmingham with the funding available.
+Phase 2 will deliver further bus lanes although some elements between Wheatsheaf and the Airport (within Solihull boundary) have now been dropped.